Mainland/Hong Kong Economies

 After China has become the world's second largest economy, its model for economic growth is transforming.
 Consequentially, the economic role and position of Hong Kong has also changed.
 Hence, we will explore new opportunities and put forward timely and appropriate policy recommendations to actively ride on the new trend of national development.
 This can therefore allow Hong Kong to continue to play a unique role in the regional development and promote the development jointly with China and neighboring regions to achieve mutually beneficial relations.

 Research Council Member of Our Hong Kong Foundation

 Research Professor of Lau Chor Tak Institute of Global Economics and Finance and Emeritus Professor of Economics, The Chinese University of Hong Kong

 Honorary Senior Research Fellow in the Hong Kong Institute of Economics and Business strategy of the University of Hong Kong

-Mr. Kenny Shui Senior Researcher, Our Hong Kong Foundation
+Kenny Shui Assistant Research Director and Head of Economic Development, Our Hong Kong Foundation

 Judy Chen Researcher, Our Hong Kong Foundation